mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

     At the time of writing, we found that even the best Mistral models struggled to produce more than the simplest charts, but these outcomes can change drastically overtime.

 !!!note
     When choosing the string representation, it sometimes can be tricky to have the correct environment variable set for the API key (and potential base URL).
-In case you cannot get this to work, we recommend just instantiating the model directly (see below) and providing the API key via the models parameters.
+In case you cannot get this to work, we recommend instantiating the model directly (see below) and providing the API key via the models parameters.

 ### Setting model via class for additional configuration
-Beyond passing a simple string, you can pass **any** model derived from [Langchain's `BaseChatModel` class](https://api.python.langchain.com/en/latest/language_models/langchain_core.language_models.chat_models.BaseChatModel.html#langchain_core.language_models.chat_models.BaseChatModel) that has the `with_structured_output` method implemented.
-An overview of the [most common vendor models supporting this functionality](https://python.langchain.com/v0.2/docs/integrations/chat/) can be found in Langchain's documentation.
+Beyond passing a string, you can pass **any** model derived from [Langchains `BaseChatModel` class](https://api.python.langchain.com/en/latest/language_models/langchain_core.language_models.chat_models.BaseChatModel.html#langchain_core.language_models.chat_models.BaseChatModel) that has the `with_structured_output` method implemented.
+An overview of the [most common vendor models supporting this functionality](https://python.langchain.com/v0.2/docs/integrations/chat/) can be found in Langchains documentation.

 When choosing this approach, you can customize your model beyond the chosen default from the string instantiation.
 The choice of available arguments depends on the specific vendor implementation, but usually the main parameter to tweak is the temperature.